piotrmurach/loaf/README.md

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/piotrmurach/loaf/issues).
 You can contribute changes by forking the project and submitting a pull request.
 You can ensure the tests are passing by running `bundle` and `rake`.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Loaf project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/loaf/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright (c) 2011-2018 Piotr Murach.
+Copyright (c) 2011 Piotr Murach.
 See LICENSE.txt for further details.